How to confine users to specific projects

 You can confine access to specific projects by restricting the TLS client certificate that is used to connect to the LXD server.
-See TLS client certificates for detailed information.
+See Restricted TLS certificates for more information.
+Only certificates returned by lxc config trust list can be managed in this way.

 lxc config trust add --projects <project_name> --restricted